kim1339/sensus/README.md

 The h5 file for the model weights and architecture can be accessed here: https://drive.google.com/file/d/1rS6icpUGQwIGMecRsOKuQvZAhKBV2SYu/view?usp=sharing

-# To run Face Recognition
-# Softwares and packages required:
+# Softwares and packages required to run face recognition:

 1. python 3.6 or above
-2. spider

 libraries:
 1. face_recognition